Beyond Rewards in Reinforcement Learning for Cyber Defence: Related Work

 \section{Related Work}

-Reward functions, and how best to formulate them, has been widely discussed in relation to the emergence of intelligent behaviour within the RL framework~\citep{silver21rewardsenough, vamplew22rewnotenough}.
+Reward functions, and how best to formulate them, have been widely discussed in relation to the emergence of intelligent behaviour within the RL framework~\citep{silver21rewardsenough, vamplew22rewnotenough}.
 Many real-world RL applications including robotics~\citep{dorigo99} and video games~\citep{openai2019dota2largescale,song2019doomrl} utilise reward shaping to address sample inefficiency, aiming to guide learning towards useful policies by incorporating domain knowledge to reduce the learning problem difficulty.
 Reward shaping also arises when gradient-based methods are used to augment extrinsic rewards, such as the adaptive utilisation of a reward shaping function~\citep{hu20shapereward}, or to provide ``intrinsic motivation'' towards uncertainty-reducing actions~\citep{pathak2017curiosity}.
 Nevertheless, a requirement for policy invariance is that reward shaping functions must apply the difference of an arbitrary potential function between successive states~\citep{ng99PBRS}.
 Any other reward transformation may bias resulting trained policies away from the optimal solution~\citep{riedmiller18a}.
-This work establishes for the first time, with implications for widely-used cyber gyms, the performance, risk and training efficiency implications of reward function design in ACD.
+This work establishes for the first time, with implications for widely-used cyber gyms, the performance, risk, and training efficiency implications of reward function design in ACD.
+Prior work has sought to benchmark RL algorithm performance~\citep{pmlr-v48-duan16}, assess algorithm reliability~\citep{henderson2018deep}, and measure policy reliability during and after training~\citep{chan2019measuring}.
+Whilst these methods help to evaluate an agent trained using a specific reward function, comparing multiple reward functions remains challenging, and often task-specific, because episodic-reward-based evaluation crucially lacks an external frame of reference.
+Safe RL methods use CVaR as a training-time constraint to optimise risk-sensitive policies~\citep{10444044, ying2022towards, kim2022efficient}.
+In this work we apply it to characterise the worst-case behaviour induced by different reward structures, but using CVaR as a training-time constraint in ACD remains a promising direction for future work.
+DRL has been used for many real-world cyber security tasks including alert prioritisation~\citep{Tong_2020}, language model "jailbreak" prompt optimisation~\citep{chen2024when}, fuzzing compilers~\citep{Li_Liu_2022}, finding web application vulnerabilities~\citep{Lee_22, Al_Wahaibi_23}, finding cache timing attacks~\citep{Luo_Mulong_23}, and overcoming hardware trojan detection methods~\citep{Gohil_22}.